Board of Regents

 • Two members external to the University.

-Two ex officio, non-voting senior staff members from the Board Office and the Office of the President will serve on ACSRI, providing contextual guidance and management and administrative support.
+Two ex officio, non-voting senior staff members from the Board Office and the Office of the President will serve on the ACSRI, providing contextual guidance and management and administrative support.

-The ACSRI Chair and members will be recommended by the Governance Committee and approved by the Board after consultation with the University President or his or her designee.
+The ACSRI Chair and members will be recommended by the Governance Committee and approved by the Board after consultation with the University President or designee.
 The personnel convened to evaluate a proposal or proposals to divest shall sit until the evaluation is complete.
 Committee members sit at the Board’s pleasure, and may be removed at any time.

 3) Meetings